 Children arrive at the BHs with delayed physical and behavioral development and tend to remain so.
 Approximately half the children in residence fall below the 10th percentile of standards for the northwestern region of the Russian Federation (St. Petersburg Pediatric Medical Academy, 2000) on height, weight, head circumference, and chest circumference, and 92-97% are below the median.
-Scores on the Battelle Developmental Inventory (BDI) relative to USA standardization percentiles show children are similarly delayed at intake and while in residence.
-For BDI Total score, 68% of residents are below the 10th percentile and 96% are below the median; children are especially delayed on the Personal-Social subscale (St. Petersburg-USA Orphanage Research Team, 2005).
+Scores on the BDI relative to U.S. standardization percentiles show that children are similarly delayed at intake and while in residence.
+For BDI total score, 68% of residents are below the 10th percentile and 96% are below the median; children are especially delayed on the Personal-Social subscale (St. Petersburg-USA Orphanage Research Team, 2005).